3DCoded/Happy-Hare/Custom-Load-Unload-Sequences.md

     IN_EXTRUDER --> LOADED
 ```

 In additon to these states the macros are passed some additional information and hints about the context.
 An important one is `FILAMENT_POS` which represents the position of the filament in mm either from "point 0" in the gate (load direction) or from the nozzle (unload direction).
-Here are the default macros with additional information:<br>
+Here are the default macros with additional information:

 ```yml